Exploring LLM Cryptocurrency Trading Through Fact-Subjectivity Aware Reasoning: Experiments

 \subsection{Ablation Study}

-To evaluate the contribution of each agent in the FS-ReasoningAgent, we conduct an ablation study using the o1-mini backbone on BTC in both bull and bear markets.
-In each iteration, we remove one component from the full framework and observe the resulting changes in return and sharpe ratio.
-The results are presented in \autoref{tab:ablation_bull_bear}.
-From this ablation study, we have two interesting insights.
+To assess the contribution of each agent in the FS-ReasoningAgent framework, we conduct an ablation study using the o1-mini backbone on BTC under both bull and bear market conditions.
+In each iteration, we remove one component from the full framework.
+The results are in \autoref{tab:ablation_bull_bear}.
+Additionally, to compare the reasoning capabilities of FS-ReasoningAgent with CryptoTrade, we perform ablation studies on both frameworks to highlight the standalone impact of the reasoning mechanism by removing Reflection Agent component.
+The results are presented in \autoref{tab:comparison_with_arrows}.
+Based on these ablation studies, we have three insights:

+\stitle{Insight 1: FS-ReasoningAgent significantly enhances LLM reasoning abilities for trading.} When Reflection Agent is removed, CryptoTrade's performance declines significantly more than FS-ReasoningAgent's, as shown in \autoref{tab:comparison_with_arrows}.
+Since both frameworks utilize o1-mini as the backbone, this demonstrates that FS-ReasoningAgent enhances LLMs' standalone reasoning capabilities for trading, even without the reflection mechanism.

-\stitle{Insight 1: Subjectivity is More Important in the Bull Market.} The performance in the bull market, reflected by both returns and the sharpe ratio, suggests that subjective reasoning plays a crucial role in capturing the market's positive sentiment.
+\stitle{Insight 2: Subjectivity is more important in the bull market.} The performance in the bull market, reflected by both returns and the sharpe ratio, suggests that subjective reasoning plays a crucial role in capturing the market's positive sentiment.
 Removing the Subjective Reasoning Agent results in a notable drop in returns from 76.19\% to 66.04\%, along with the largest decline in the sharpe ratio from 0.46 to 0.42.
-This indicates that in bullish markets, understanding and interpreting market sentiment—such as reactions to news, emotions, and trends—is essential for maximizing profits.
+This indicates that in bullish markets, understanding and interpreting market sentiment—such as reactions to news, emotions-is essential for maximizing profits.

+The likely explanation is that during bull markets, price movements are often driven by investors' positive sentiment, which typically emerges earlier than factual changes.

-\stitle{Insight 2: Facts are More Important in the Bear Market.} In bear markets, factual reasoning plays a critical role in minimizing losses.
+\stitle{Insight 3: Facts are more important in the bear market.} In bear markets, factual reasoning plays a critical role in minimizing losses.
 The study shows that removing the Fact Reasoning Agent leads to a deeper negative return of -19.21\%, compared to -15.91\% for the full framework.
 Similarly, the sharpe ratio drops from -0.35 to -0.39 without the factual component.
 A similar pattern is observed when the Statistics Agent is removed, causing the largest decrease in returns from -15.91\% to -20.40\%, as statistical data also represent factual insights.
 This highlights the importance of relying on clear data and objective analysis during bearish periods, when fear and pessimism dominate.
-In these scenarios, decisions based on emotions or subjective reasoning can amplify losses, while focusing on facts helps mitigate risks.